just-buildsystem/justbuild/doc/future-designs/upwards-symlinks.md

 level"`; the value for that key is the declared level and has to be a non-negative integer.
 For example,
-- `["SYMLINK", null, "foo", {"symlink level": 3}]` is an explicit symlink referece to a symlink at `foo` in the current module with declared symlink level 3, and
+- `["SYMLINK", null, "foo", {"symlink level": 3}]` is an explicit symlink reference to a symlink at `foo` in the current module with declared symlink level 3, and
 - `["TREE", null, "bar", {"symlink level": 4}]` is an explicit tree reference to a tree located at `bar` in the current module with declared symlink level 4.
-The reason for chosing a dict rather than a positional argument is to be prepared for additional declared properties in the future, should they become necessary.
+The reason for choosing a dict rather than a positional argument is to be prepared for additional declared properties in the future, should they become necessary.